RH-Electronics/SFT_Dataset_Guide/README.md

 **You train model -> you must provide the best and diverse, linguistically rich examples.**

 ## Should you keep personal data?
 You decide.
 If you planning a public release of your model then remove personal names or any sensitive information.
-If you build your own AI companion, then make the opposite - include all you want the model should remember about you.
+If you build your own AI companion, then make the opposite - include all you want the model to remember about you.
+It's not guaranted that it will remember all that included, but if same data repeated few times in the dataset then it probably will.

 ## How many pairs to collect?
 Minimum 300 pairs, more than 1000 is recommended.